 Beyond the public/private partnerships and general education of the business community, colleges and universities in California are also developing new programs and offerings in order to better prepare tomorrow’s workforce for cybersecurity threats.

-There are 25 schools in California that offer 54 cybersecurity specific degree or certification programs.
+There are more than 25 schools in California offering more than 54 cybersecurity specific degree or certification programs.
+Also be sure to check out the cybersecurity city guides including:

 Cybersecurity education in California